ZengFLab/SURE/README.md

 # SURE: SUccinct REpresentation of cells
  SURE introduces a vector quantization-based probabilistic generative model for calling metacells and use them as landmarks that form a coordinate system for cell ID.
+Analyzing single-cell omics data in a manner analogous to reference genome-based genomic analysis.

 ## Installation